Contributors ready to take on a defined scope of research, educational, or applied work and share it publicly on a regular schedule.

 What a Fellowship Requires

 Fellowship requires a meaningful time commitment and a clear scope.
 Fellows are expected to make progress on their defined work, communicate regularly about that progress, and deliver results that are useful to others.
-The specific requirements — reporting cadence, duration, deliverables — are established between the fellow and the Institute at the start of the fellowship.
-Most fellowships run for several months to a year.
+The specific requirements — reporting cadence, deliverables — are established between the fellow and the Institute at the start of the fellowship.
+The Research Fellow role is an unpaid, non-employee position with a default term of two years, possibly renewable.

 Who Should Apply